Skip to content

 Research

-The following figure shows the Wordcloud of the abstracts of my papers.
+The following figure shows the Wordcloud of the abstracts of my papers downloaded from Scopus and I think well capture the evolution of my research interests.

-A distinctive characteristics of my research is the attempt to always validate the performance of the proposed solutions, both theoretical and practical, via simulations and real testbeds.
+A distinctive characteristics of my research is the attempt to always validate the performance of the proposed solutions, namely algorithms and protocols, both theoretically and practically.

 I lead the research activities on wireless sensor networks and the Internet of Things, in the research group on Computer Networks and Pervasive Systems of the Department of Automatic Computer Engineering and Management Antonio Ruberti della Sapienza University of Rome (DIAG).
 In this context, I enjoied the cooperation with several international research organizations, including: Research Academic Computer Technology Institute (Greece), Braunschweig University of Technology (Germany), Universitat Paderborn (Germany), University of Athens (Greece), Ben-Gurion University of the Negev (Israel), University of Salerno (Italy), Wroclaw University of Technology (Poland), Universitat Politecnica de Catalunya (Spain), University of Geneva (Switzerland), University of Lubeck (Germany).